hgsantana/angular-nest-ssr-template/README.md

 This project is a template for building websites with server-side rendering, using Angular 16 and NestJS 10 as a base.

+The project is localized to Brazil, with currency, language and date configuration.
+If you want to use it in another setup/language, remember to change the `<html>` tag in `index.html` and the configuration in `src/app/app.config.ts`.

+## Angular

+The Angular (frontend) files are in `src` folder.

+## NestJS

+The NestJS (backend) files are in `server` folder.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.